Pileated Woodpecker

 Southern Pileated Woodpecker (Dryocopus pileatus pileatus)

-Some authorities recognize four subspecies, some only two.
+Some authorities recognize four subspecies, others only two.
 Under either classification, Northern Pileated Woodpecker (Dryocopus pileatus abieticola) is the only subspecies who’s range extends into Minnesota.

 Synonyms